 Q: Do residents have telephones available for individual use?

 A: Every resident has access to a phone within the facility.
-Some facilities do have telephones designated for each resident.
-Please confirm the availability of this service with the facility Admission Coordinator.

 Q: How do residents receive therapy services?